 Not to mention, lesser dependency among variables in microservices means, it can be difficult to determine when an interface contract or compatibility is broken.
 To put it simply, you may not even know what has gone wrong until you are at runtime.

 For an application that is accessed by millions or thousands of users every day, adding the complexity of microservices may be worth the extra effort.
-But, what you need to remember as a developer is that most enterprise business applications don’t even come near that many number of users.
+But, what you need to remember as a developer is that most enterprise business applications do not even come near that many number of users.

-Now, if you create a new application that takes several seconds to load every new screen all because it needs to make 50 API calls to 50 microservices, then your end users aren’t going to care about your modern architecture.
+Now, if you create a new application that takes several seconds to load every new screen all because it needs to make 50 API calls to 50 microservices, then your end users are not going to care about your modern architecture.
 All they will see is an application which takes a lot of time to load.
-You could add request collapsing and clever caching, but that’s just an extra set of complexity that you didn’t even need in the first place.
+You could add request collapsing and clever caching, but that is just an extra set of complexity that you did not even need in the first place.

 Designing a microservices architecture can takes weeks to months of initial planning just to get your project off the ground.
 It also means that you would have a higher upfront design cost and may even need to hire more developers just to break down microservices.
 There is a continuous risk of over-architecting and you may end up creating more microservices than you need, which will, in turn, increase the complexity of the architecture.